nehargupta/cs590_privacy_fairness/README.md

 2) How that association is affected by changes in the mean toxicity rating threshold for labeling a comment as toxic.
 Is the classifier, and the fairness of its predictions, robust to changes in this threshold?
 How sensitive is it to these changes?

-This is a team project for CS-590.1 (Differential privacy and fairness in machine learning and data science), at Duke University.
-Fall 2018.
+This is a team project for CS-590.1 (Differential privacy and fairness in machine learning and data science), at Duke University, by Neha Gupta, Yujing Ke, and Neil Pruthi.

 # Approach